erfanili/rag-wwi-history-research/README.md

-# Retrieval-Augmented Generation for WWI History
+# Retrieval-Augmented Generation for History

 This project is a **Retrieval-Augmented Generation (RAG)** system that answers historical questions about **World War I** using a **fully local stack**.
 It combines: